apexfarm/ApexDatabaseContext/README.md

             this.accountRepository.add(acc);

             this.contactRepository.put(new Contact(
-                    Id = con.Id,             // new contact with same Id will be merged into previous update Account = acc,           // new account without Id can also be used LastName = 'Last Name'
+                    Id = con.Id,             // new contact with same Id will be merged Account = acc,           // new account without Id can also be used LastName = 'Last Name'
                 ), new List<Schema.SObjectField> {